smh/grunt-maven-tasks/README.md

 Enables you to turn off the injection of destination folder inside your artifact allowing you to choose the structure you want by configuring the compress task.

+### options.destFolder
+Type: `String`
+Optional

+Specifies the name of the folder to be injected inside the artifact.
+If not specified, this will be auto-generated.

 ### options.commitPrefix
 Type: `String`
 Optional